Celebrating Jazz at the Crossroads, the Dance of Ellegua at Minton’s in Harlem

 Knowing you as I do, I am almost hesitant to ask, but what the heck, do you have any final thoughts, anything you would like to add?

 I love it when musicians ask me, “is it okay if I do something new? – my answer is always, “are you kidding? – Of course! – Four tubas and a cello – whatever you want – but at the same time, it’s a sad commentary on the state of jazz that the question needs to be asked.
 If an artist is good, he should be supported in whatever he wants to do and given the opportunity to do it.
 Isn’t that the whole point?
-Everyone involved in jazz is always complaining about how there’s not enough of an audience, and how, they need funding – like jazz is some kind of disease that needs a cure.
+Everyone involved in jazz is always complaining about how there’s not enough of an audience, and how, they need funding – like jazz is a disease that needs a cure.
 But I don’t see the festivals offering enough variety or artists chosen for their quality and courageous innovations.
-Too often it’s the same name brands, doing the same thing, over and over again.
+Too often it’s the same name brands, doing the same thing, repeatedly.
 My carte blanche approach to an artist I believe in is my antidote to all the fake, forced couplings – they could hardly be called collaborations – based on status, to generate publicity.
 That mentality is degrading the spirit of jazz.

-The important thing is, Jazz at the Crossroads is giving Latin American musicians and composers the respect and the exposure they deserve.
+The important thing is, Jazz at the Crossroads is giving Latin American musicians and composers the respect and exposure they deserve.
 Good luck with the series!